 > Mulch won’t stay in place with fabric, and it doesn’t take long after the initial installation, for the fabric to show through and make the bed look untidy.

 Creative By Design LandscapingBuilding with Quality, Installing with Pride

 These are just a few pointers to check when looking at a landscape company’s handiwork.
 If they claim to be a professional landscaping company, then none of these issues should be occurring.

-A good Calgary landscaping Company should have nothing to hide.
+A professional Calgary landscaping Company should have nothing to hide.

 Many Calgary landscaping companies will tell you that a cheaper quote should not be considered.
 This is usually true, unfortunately living in a city where everything is subject to the ‘Calgary’ Tax, I would look at what they offer before throwing them out.

 Unfortunately, a lot of landscaping companies will charge you a fortune and still give you a very below average result.
 The focus these days, is about getting the job done quicker and not necessarily done right.

 Asking landscaping companies ‘how’ they install their products , maybe getting a demonstration, should be another way to weed out poor quality as well.